 It is all but impossible to avoid controversial subjects or topics.
 And there is a wide range of opinions on how to handle things when they come up.
-There's also a school of thought that the best way to deal with controversial subjects is to deal with the underlying causes up-front.
+Having a plan in place ahead of time can help.

 The authors of this British site feel that controversial topics will come up -- they can be found in some curricula -- and they should be tackled head on.
 They feel students "should not be sheltered from difficult issues – it is important for them to clarify their emotions and values and learn to think for themselves. ...
 Additionally, using controversial issues helps young people to develop a number of skills, including inquiry, critical thinking and analytical skills."
 The site provides concrete guidelines and ideas for how to handle these topics in the classroom.